-Figure 11 The location of the bores to be monitored and abandoned, and those investigated during the site visit
+Figure 11 The location of the bores to be monitored and abandoned, and those investigated during the 2016-2017 site visit

-The bores referred to in the air discharge consent 5348 are given in Table 6.
-The consent requires annual sampling of the headspace gas in these water monitoring bores, and of the leachate pumping chamber, to be undertaken for the first five years and at five yearly intervals thereafter.
+The bores referred to in the air discharge consent 5348 are given in Table 5.
 The Stage 1 enabling works required BH3 to be abandoned and therefore the appropriate bores for this monitoring, to satisfy the intent of the consent conditions, will be determined when the consents are reviewed/varied prior to waste disposal taking place.